Peer Review Process

 Final Acceptance and Publication

-Accepted manuscripts undergo copyediting and formatting to ensure clarity and consistency.
-Authors may be required to submit necessary documents, including copyright and conflict of interest declarations.
+Accepted manuscripts undergo copyediting and formatting.
+Authors may be required to submit copyright and conflict of interest declarations.

-Articles may be published online as “Articles in Press” prior to final issue publication.
-Final proofs are shared with authors for approval before publication.
+Articles may be published online as “Articles in Press” before final issue release.
+Final proofs are shared for author approval prior to publication.

 Ethical Standards and Responsibilities

 The journal is committed to maintaining the highest standards of publication ethics.
-All participants in the peer review process—authors, reviewers, and editors—are expected to adhere to ethical principles, including:
+Authors, reviewers, and editors are expected to follow ethical principles, including:

 • Maintaining confidentiality of submitted manuscripts